 This job includes hazards or safety-critical activities.
 If you are offered the post, you will be asked to complete a health questionnaire which will be assessed by our Occupational Health Service, and the offer of employment will be subject a successful outcome of this assessment.

 The hazards or safety-critical duties involved are as follows:

+- Night working (11pm-6am)

+- Working with Ionising Radiation

+- Regular manual handling

-- Lone Working - Work with any substance which has any of the following pictograms on their MSDS:
+- Work with any substance which has any of the following pictograms on their MSDS: